-Graber has been active in the community and served as a board member and officer of numerousorganizations, including service as president of the boards of WELD (Women for Economic and Leadership Development), the Upper Arlington Area Chamber of Commerce, the Columbus AIDS Task Force, the Columbus Metropolitan Club and the Columbus UPDowntowners.
-She served as the founding chair for AIDSWalk - Columbus Walks for Life, Take Our Daughters to Lunch and the Columbus Arts Marketing Advisory Council.
-Graber was recognized by Business First as one of the community’s "40 Under 40" in 1995 and was honored by the YWCA of Columbus as a Woman of Achievement in 2007 for her lifelong commitment to research and advocacy work for women.
+Graber has been active in the community and served as a board member and officer of numerous organizations, including service as president of the board of WELD (Women for Economic and Leadership Development), the Columbus AIDS Task Force and the Columbus Metropolitan Club.
 She currently serves as a trustee of Antioch University Midwest and ION, a national network of organizations that publish census reports on women in leadership in their community.
 Graber also serves as a co-chair of the Advocacy Committee of the Women's Leadership Council of the United Way of Central Ohio.

 Graber was recognized by the YWCA of Columbus as a “Woman of Achievement” in 2007 for her lifelong commitment to research and advocacy work for women, and she is a frequent speaker on a range of topics related to women’s leadership and power.
 Graber received an MA in women’s studies from Antioch University McGregor and a BS in retail marketing from OSU.